forrest79/phpgsql/docs/db.md

 On the `Forrest79\PhPgSql\Db\Helpers` object are three useful static methods:

-- `createStringPgArray()` - create PostgreSQL array syntax for strings, that can be used in a SQL query
+- `createStringPgArray(array $array)` - create PostgreSQL array syntax for strings, that can be used in a SQL query
-- `createPgArray()` - create PostgreSQL array syntax for numeric, that can be used in a SQL query
+- `createPgArray(array $array)` - create PostgreSQL array syntax for numeric, that can be used in a SQL query

 > There is no automatic conversion from PHP to PostgreSQL - even arrays are not automatically converted.
 When you need this, you must perform conversion manually.